Charles Fairfax Murray: Painter, connoisseur and dealer

 In 1872, he left England for Italy, where he worked as a copyist for Ruskin in Rome, Siena, Pisa, and Venice, allowing him to advance his study of the Italian masters.
 Having married the 16-year-old Angelica Collivichi and settled in Florence, he depended on this work to support his young family.
 He contributed to Giovanni Cavalcaselle's History of North Italian Painting.
-From Siena he maintained a lively correspondence with Morris, Webb and Burne-Jones; he also acted as agent for Sir Frederick Burton, Director of the National Gallery.
-From 1877 he also enjoyed a long connection with Dr. Wilhelm von Bode, Director of Berlin's Gemaldegalerie, and partnered the London dealers Thomas Agnew in bringing pictures to market there.
+From Siena he maintained a lively correspondence with Morris, Webb and Burne-Jones; he also acted as agent for Sir Frederic William Burton, Director of the National Gallery.
+From 1877 he also enjoyed a long connection with Wilhelm von Bode, Director of Berlin's Gemäldegalerie, and partnered the London dealers Thomas Agnew & Sons in bringing pictures to market there.

 The Sienese artist Ricciardo Meacci, a pupil of Luigi Mussini, told Helen Zimmern in 1899 that when he left his master (around 1880) and was trying to find his own path, it was Fairfax Murray who "first imbued him with the idea of painting in the style" of the medieval quattrocentisti, and that it was with Murray as his guide that he mastered these methods, and found his future artistic direction.